 Modify Group Properties

-To edit the properties of a group, context-click on its tab and choose Edit Group….
-This opens the track/bus group dialog, which is also used when creating new groups:
+Edit the properties of a group is done by right-clicking on its tab and choosing Edit Group….
+This opens the track/bus group dialog, which is also used when creating new groups.

-Click on the color selector button to change a group's colour.
-This affects the colour of the group's tab in the editor and mixer windows.
-The color does not affect the color of the group members unless you also enable the shared Color property.
+Clicking on the color selector button changes a group's color.
+This affects the color of the group's tab in the editor and mixer windows.
+The color does not affect the color of the group members unless the shared Color property is enabled.

 Gain means that the track faders will be synced to always have the same value; Relative means that the gain changes are applied relative to each member's current value.
 If, for example, there are two tracks in a group with relative gain sharing, and their faders are set to −3 dB and −1 dB, a change of the first track to a gain of −6 dB will result in the second track having a gain of −4 dB (the difference of the gains remains the same).

 Selection means that if a region is selected or deselected on one member track, corresponding regions on other member tracks will be similarly selected.
 Since region editing operations are applied to all currently selected regions, this is the way to make edits apply across all tracks in the group.